tkachenko0/McDonalds-FinderBot-for-Telegram/README.md

 ### Analysis based on the number of stars

 ### Analysis based on the sentiment
-In this part is performed sentiment analysis on two different methods.
+This section employs two alternative techniques for sentiment analysis.

 #### Homemade classifier
-Creation of a classifier to obtain the sentiment labels on a different dataset.
-The dataset contains the message and the sentiment associated.
-This analysis is contained in [nb_NostroCLF](./nb_NostroCLF.ipynb).
+A classifier is created to extract the sentiment labels from a distinct dataset.
+The message and the related sentiment are contained in the dataset.
+This analysis is carried out in the notebook [nb_NostroCLF](./nb_NostroCLF.ipynb) and the steps are:
-The steps are:
   1. Loading of the dataset of chats
   2. Preprocessing of text
-  3. Splitting of the training set
+  3. Splitting in Training set and Test sets
-  4. Training and testing (with a showing of results): This part includes:
+  4. Training and testing of the following classifiers showing also the results:
      - Passive Agressive Classifier
      - Logistic Regression Classifier
      - Multinomial Naive Bayes Classifier
      - Support Vector Classifier

-     - **For each classifier is used a different vectorizer with unigram, bigram, and trigram**
+        **A separate vectorizer containing unigram, bigram, and trigram is utilised for each classifier.**

-  6. Choosing the best classifier
+  5. Choosing the best classifier
    <div align="center" style="display: flex; justify-content: space-between;">
       <img src="analysis_images/results_classifiers.png" alt="center" width="300"/>
   </div>
-  8. Saving the model
+  6. Saving the model

 #### Library classifier
-Performing the sentiment analysis of McDonald's reviews dataset with the library "nltk.sentiment".
-With the function "SentimentIntensityAnalyzer()" the sentiment labels are obtained.
+Utilising the "nltk.sentiment" library to do sentiment analysis on the McDonald's reviews dataset.
+The sentiment labels are acquired using the "SentimentIntensityAnalyzer()" method.

-In the [nb_Progetto](./nb_progetto.ipynb) is perfomed the sentiment analyis with "SentimentIntensityAnalyser()" and our classifier.
-After that is performed a comparison with these two anlyisis to obtain the best classifier.
-Following is performed the filtering to search the best restaurant on sentiment.
-The choose is perfomed by a formula that assign at each restaurant a **score** that is used to find the best.
-The formula is [(TotalPositive \* 1) + (TotalNeutral \* 0) + (TotalNegative \* (-2))] / TotalReviews* .
+The sentiment analysis is carried out in the [nb_Progetto](./nb_progetto.ipynb) using "SentimentIntensityAnalyser()" and our classifier.
+The best classifier is then determined by comparing the results of these two analyses.
+The filtering to choose the best restaurant based on sentiment is then done.

+The choice of the best restaurant is made on the basis of a **score**.
+The objective of this score is not to overlook information on how many neutral and negative reviews there are as well as positive ones.
+The logic is to go and assign weights to the different categories with the following formula:

+\[
+\frac{{(TotalPositive \times 1) + (TotalNeutral \times 0) + (TotalNegative \times (-2))}}{{TotalReviews}}
+\]

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, please submit a pull request.
 Make sure to follow the existing code style and include appropriate tests.